abhijeetsharma200/OpenCV-Wiki/G-API-Ideas-towards-OpenCV-5.0.md

   - Dmitry - should be controllable (an option), as it may alter the "multi-context" cases.
   - Tolik - the input data precision may cause a new instance to be initiated.

+### Operations

+- Dmitry - Object tracking functionality still isn't there by default

 ### Documentation

 - Doxygen documentation refined, redesigned (for new goals)